 As a result, in March 2018 we hosted our first Sheroes instalment, a collaborative project bringing together UK and international artists, feminist organisations, charities and the general public.
 We exhibited 26 artists, run 3 workshops, hosted 5 post-exhibition events and over 800 people benefited from it.

 Sheroes now comprises social exhibitions, events, art workshops and museum talks that offer a unique opportunity for interaction and dialogue between the public and artists.
-Our next exhibition, Sheroes – Revoluciones, will be in November 2019.
+Our next exhibition, Sheroes – Revoluciones, will be on the 22nd of November 2019.